owlinux1000/city-league-finder/README.md

 # City League Cancel Detector

 This program aims to detect the cancellation of the current Pokemon Card City League.
+You can receive a notification via Slack.

 ## How to use

 ### 1. Install this tool

 ```
-go install github.com/owlinux1000/city-league-cancel-detector
+go install github.com/owlinux1000/city-league-cancel-detector@latest
 ```

 ### 2. Create a config file